Trusted HOA Exterior Cleaning for

 What happens if weather affects the scheduled service date?

 Exterior cleaning is weather-dependent.
-Rain, freezing temperatures, or conditions that make safe access impossible may require rescheduling to protect the property and ensure the cleaning is done correctly.
-For HOA communities, building scheduling flexibility into the plan and booking early in the season makes weather-related changes easier to manage without disrupting the board's maintenance calendar.
+Rain, freezing temperatures, or conditions that make safe access difficult may require rescheduling to protect the property and ensure the cleaning is done correctly.
+For HOA communities, building scheduling flexibility into the plan and booking early in the season makes weather-related changes easier to manage without disrupting the board’s maintenance calendar.

 Can residents remain on the property while HOA exterior cleaning is being performed?